Oxford Industries Announces Promotion of Scott Grassmyer to Executive Vice President, Chief Financial Officer and Chief Operating Officer

-ATLANTA, March 25, 2022 (GLOBE NEWSWIRE) -- Oxford Industries, Inc. (:OXM) today announced that Scott Grassmyer, the Company’s Executive Vice President and Chief Financial Officer, has been promoted to the additional role of Chief Operating Officer.
+ATLANTA, March 25, 2022 (GLOBE NEWSWIRE) -- Oxford Industries, Inc. (NYSE:OXM, Financial) today announced that Scott Grassmyer, the Company’s Executive Vice President and Chief Financial Officer, has been promoted to the additional role of Chief Operating Officer.

 Thomas C. Chubb III, Chairman and Chief Executive Officer, commented, “Since joining our company in 2002, Scott has been instrumental in our evolution from a private label wholesaler of apparel products to becoming what we are today, a portfolio of powerful lifestyle brands.
 He played a key role in our acquisitions and integrations of Tommy Bahama, Lilly Pulitzer, Southern Tide and The Beaufort Bonnet Company.
 Throughout his tenure, Scott has provided significant leadership and direction to our businesses in delivering long-term value to our shareholders.
 While Scott will continue to oversee the traditional CFO responsibilities relating to finance, this promotion to the additional role of COO includes expanding his work with me and the leadership of our five brands to maximize financial and operating efficiencies across the organization.”